 Sweaty and hot from having walked miles around Rome we headed back to the hostel to get showered and dressed for a nights out.
 Our first day in Italy, was Canada Day, which is their version of the American Independence Day.
 So, in celebration we went to a pub-crawl.

-The next morning, bright and early around 8am (2am est) we went to the Vatican and well I speechless (good thing I’m typing).
-I don’t really think that I have the words to describe it, so I’ll just tell you what I saw, with my very own eyes.
+The next morning, bright and early around 8am (2am est) we went to the Vatican and well I speechless (good thing Im typing).
+I dont really think that I have the words to describe it, so Ill just tell you what I saw, with my very own eyes.
 Because you go through life hearing about these masterpieces, learning about the technique, and the artist, but now its real.
-I witnessed St. Peter’s Basicillica, Michelangelo’s Pieta, and the Sistine Chapel.
+I witnessed St. Peters Basicillica, Michelangelos Pieta, and the Sistine Chapel.
 Yes, the ceiling of the Sistine Chapel!!!
 We snuck pictures, because no photos were allowed, but I needed proof.
-It was… it was… divine, and glorious.
-I purchased postcards at the Vatican souvenir store, but ran into some issue over stamps, so those of you who so politely emailed me your address, I have you’re Italy post cards, they’ll just have Croatian stamps (I know too ghetto)!
+It was

-Well the Vatican will have you pooped, so we grabbed a delicious sandwich and headed back to the hostel for a nap before we hopped on a train back to Civitavecchia.
-That night me and a couple of friends went out to explore the town.
-We ate at this fruit bar where you can order watermelon and pineapples by the slice/half… it was so good, the watermelon was so sweet.
+it was so good, the watermelon was so sweet.
 Then we went down to the pebble beach and walked along the pier and just sat for a while and watched the moons reflection off the water.
 I know its getting a little poetic but sometimes you just have to watch God and drink it all in.
 Speaking of drink, Italy has some great gelato, which is ice cream but its extra creamy and sweet.
 Mmmmmm DELISH.
-Anyway I can’t read or speak Italian so when ordering I’m just pointing at the different flavors of ice cream, now the ice cream I got this night on the picture had cake and a glass of wine, I don’t know what I was thinking, I was just more focused on the cake cause it looked like tiramisu so I got two scoops, fast forward twenty minutes later I had a little buzz… they spiked my ice cream.
+Anyway I cant read or speak Italian so when ordering Im just pointing at the different flavors of ice cream, now the ice cream I got this night on the picture had cake and a glass of wine, I dont know what I was thinking, I was just more focused on the cake cause it looked like tiramisu so I got two scoops, fast forward twenty minutes later I had a little buzz

 The next day my roommate and I took a train to Naples, which was the next port of call for the ship.
 We decided to leave earlier and meet the ship in Naples the following day and just stay in a hostel, after we climbed Mount Vesuvius, which is an active volcano and wiped out the city of Pompeii a long time ago (google it for more details on the history).
 Yeah I climbed this very mountain.
 Please note that the city of Naples is referred to as the armpit of Italy.
-We heard a many of horror stories about this town people getting mugged, people being made offers that they can’t refuse, and people sleeping with the fishes (yeah I made it plural).
+We heard a many of horror stories about this town people getting mugged, people being made offers that they cant refuse, and people sleeping with the fishes (yeah I made it plural).
 The city is dirty and a bit gritty but charmingly so.
-I wouldn’t make it a vacation destination, but it was a good experience.
+I wouldnt make it a vacation destination, but it was a good experience.

-When we went to take the bus to the mountain we walked into this “travel agency” and I use that term loosely because I’m certain that that whole gig was a cover up for the mob.
+When we went to take the bus to the mountain we walked into this travel agency and I use that term loosely because Im certain that that whole gig was a cover up for the mob.
 Seriously.
 It was like 4 Italian men sitting outside on vespas, two little boys were playing soccer sitting on the bench right out front.
 When we walked in, behind the desk was a tall dark haired man with a white collard button up, stone -washed jeans, and gray snake skin boots (I remind you its hot and humid in Italy).
 His hair was slicked back and when he talked his head moved from side to side and his chin tilted toward the ceiling.
 To the right of him was another short and stocky guy, with a hair chest.
-I’m just sitting there like their running numbers and I hope nothing big goes down, because I would hate to be an innocent bystander.
-I’m all caught up in my thoughts and the next thing I know, I hear Michael Jackson playing.
-The Godfather (the gentleman sitting behind the desk with the greasy hair) had youtubed Michael’s “You are not alone” and was singing along to it.
+Im just sitting there like their running numbers and I hope nothing big goes down, because I would hate to be an innocent bystander.
+Im all caught up in my thoughts and the next thing I know, I hear Michael Jackson playing.
+The Godfather (the gentleman sitting behind the desk with the greasy hair) had youtubed Michaels You are not alone and was singing along to it.
 I watched him in amazement, and by the chorus, we were singing a duet.

 Now everybody knows how I feel about Michael Jackson.
-You don’t bad mouth him in my presence, you just appreciate his music, so in hearing about his death (I was in Seville, Spain); my heart broke, and I mourned him by listening to the every Michael Jackson song on my iPod (including the Jackson 5 Christmas album).
+You dont bad mouth him in my presence, you just appreciate his music, so in hearing about his death (I was in Seville, Spain); my heart broke, and I mourned him by listening to the every Michael Jackson song on my iPod (including the Jackson 5 Christmas album).

 Back to the story at hand.
 The bus comes and takes us up a thousand meters.
-Now the road on the mountain is rocky and narrow and this man was driving like a bat out of hell; wipin’ around corners, honking his horn, and smoking a cigarette while shifting gears.
+Now the road on the mountain is rocky and narrow and this man was driving like a bat out of hell; wipin around corners, honking his horn, and smoking a cigarette while shifting gears.
 I thought we were going to fly off the summit.
 But we made it to the top, and had a 30-minute hike to the summit.
-I’ve never hiked before; I didn’t even bring any running shoes with me.
+Ive never hiked before; I didnt even bring any running shoes with me.
 So, in my Chuck Taylors, I suffered a mild stroke, but I made it to the top, sweaty, dusty, and calve muscles just a burning, but accomplished.

 After the hike, we go and find our hostel.
-We were afraid that this one would be as sketchy as the other one we stayed at in Rome, but we were pleasantly surprised when we walked in (after we walked up five flights of stairs, after having climbed a mountain, because it was a strange man standing at the door of the elevator and he didn’t look like a bellhop) and it was bright with butterflies on the and sepia pictures of the city.
-The host asked us where were we from and we told him America, and he stops and says: “Do you like Obama?”
-I smile and shake my head yes, and he broadly grins and proudly exclaims: “I love Obama, I have a t-shirt!”
-That’s so special, I think and speaks volumes about our President.
-What made the night even better though, was that they cooked us pasta… FOR FREE, and it was DELISH!!!
-So with a full belly I sat on the balcony and watched the hustle of the city, read a couple of chapters of Tar Baby for my class and fell asleep.
+We were afraid that this one would be as sketchy as the other one we stayed at in Rome, but we were pleasantly surprised when we walked in (after we walked up five flights of stairs, after having climbed a mountain, because it was a strange man standing at the door of the elevator and he didnt look like a bellhop) and it was bright with butterflies on the and sepia pictures of the city.
+The host asked us where were we from and we told him America, and he stops and says: Do you like Obama?
+I smile and shake my head yes, and he broadly grins and proudly exclaims: I love Obama, I have a t-shirt!
+Thats so special, I think and speaks volumes about our President.
+What made the night even better though, was that they cooked us pasta

 Bright and early the next morning we trucked it to the port to get back on the ship and drop our stuff off.
 It was about a 25-minute walk, but we kind of got lost so it took us about 35-minutes.
 We finally made it; I took a shower and headed to the beach in Sorrento.
 My friends and I take the shuttle bus to the front of the port and ask the driver how to get to the train station, he points us in the direction of the bus, so we head to the bus stop and wait.
 Now in America and in Spain one can purchase a bus ticket on the bus.
 But you CANNOT do this in Naples, Italy.
-The bus arrives, we get on, make a long story short, the guy comes to check our tickets, we don’t have one he tries to makes us pay a 37,45 Euro penalty charge for a 1 Euro fair.
-We’re like nope its not going down like that, he’s trying to take us for a ride and possibly traffic us because we get off the bus and he follows us too.
-Ask us for our passports and I’m like that’s a firm hell no, you’re not selling my passport on the black market.
-He pretends to call the police and says that he’ll give us a deal if we cooperate, and I’m like this is a bad scene from the Sopranos and I just start running down the street, the 3 other girls I was with quickly follow and we ditch him.
+The bus arrives, we get on, make a long story short, the guy comes to check our tickets, we dont have one he tries to makes us pay a 37,45 Euro penalty charge for a 1 Euro fair.
+Were like nope its not going down like that, hes trying to take us for a ride and possibly traffic us because we get off the bus and he follows us too.
+Ask us for our passports and Im like thats a firm hell no, youre not selling my passport on the black market.
+He pretends to call the police and says that hell give us a deal if we cooperate, and Im like this is a bad scene from the Sopranos and I just start running down the street, the 3 other girls I was with quickly follow and we ditch him.
 True story!
-Now we’re a little shaken, so we’re hiding behind fountains and buildings while walking down the street, but we finally make it to the train station and finally make it to the beach in Sorrento.
+Now were a little shaken, so were hiding behind fountains and buildings while walking down the street, but we finally make it to the train station and finally make it to the beach in Sorrento.

-If you have every seen the movie Under the Tuscan Sun, that’s where we were.
+If you have every seen the movie Under the Tuscan Sun, thats where we were.
 It was so beautiful and I ended my trip by swimming in the refreshing waves of the Mediterranean sea.

 Tuesday, June 30, 2009

-I was going to do this entire blog in Spanish, but I’ll spare both you and I because I’m definitely not fluent and I bet you aren’t either.
+I was going to do this entire blog in Spanish, but Ill spare both you and I because Im definitely not fluent and I bet you arent either.
 So Hola!
-(That’s about as much Spanish as you’re going to get out of me)
+(Thats about as much Spanish as youre going to get out of me)

 But anyway, we docked in Cadiz, Spain on June 24th at about 8am (2am Eastern).
-Oh yeah I’ve been exhausted because as we sailed across the Atlantic we lost an hour everyday.
-Mind you, my classes begin at 8am EVERY morning, so I’m hurting.
+Oh yeah Ive been exhausted because as we sailed across the Atlantic we lost an hour everyday.
+Mind you, my classes begin at 8am EVERY morning, so Im hurting.
 Who knew that the difference in a 23-hour say and a 24-hour day could cause such a strain.

 I keep going on a tangent, but yeah so, my friends and I woke up at 6:30am to watch the sun rise over Cadiz and it was breathtaking.
 Minus all of the eye boogers and head wraps I got some amazing shots of the ocean, the skyline, the dock, and of course the sun.

 The first day in port I had a field excursion through Semester at Sea, which was a requirement for my African American Women Literature course, called Women in Cadiz, however, it had little to do with women, and more so a city orientation.
 But Cadiz is BEAUTIFUL.
-It’s a quaint seaside town, they get a few tourists because of the harbor, and a lot of cruise lines dock here; Its one of the oldest cities of Western civilization.
+Its a quaint seaside town, they get a few tourists because of the harbor, and a lot of cruise lines dock here; Its one of the oldest cities of Western civilization.

 Throughout the tour, we explored several museums; we walked through ruins of an ancient Roman coliseum.
 We visited the cathedral and surveyed the crypt (it was so CREEPY).
-Outside of the cathedral was this adorable Spanish man playing his red guitar, he had long black hair in a ponytail, and a white linen suite on, with a cigarette hanging on his bottom lip, as he played “A Wonderful World.”
+Outside of the cathedral was this adorable Spanish man playing his red guitar, he had long black hair in a ponytail, and a white linen suite on, with a cigarette hanging on his bottom lip, as he played A Wonderful World.
 We also went to Torre Tavira Camera Obsucra, which is like the first satellite.
 It was so cool!
 What happens is they project a mirror through this tunnel that reflects moving images of the city down the shaft and projects it onto this circular/scoop-like canvas.
 You really had to be there to understand but it was interesting.
 After the presentation we went to the top of the roof (mind you it was like 250 stairs, I counted!), the view was amazing and so worth the walk (my thighs are going to be so tight LOL).

 After the camera obsucra, we went to the seaside park and played on the swings (childish I know, but I swung on a Spanish swing set sucker!)
 Apparently, that night Spain was playing the USA in the Confederations Cup in South Africa, which is a major soccer championship.
 My roommate is a BIG soccer fan and dragged me to a plaza where it seemed like everyone in Cadiz went to watch the game.
-Now I don’t know much about soccer, but we’re not that into it back in the States, obviously Spain was the favorite going in; even the Americans said that the US would lose.
+Now I dont know much about soccer, but were not that into it back in the States, obviously Spain was the favorite going in; even the Americans said that the US would lose.
 Well, well, well America made the first goal, and before this point, I felt safe in Spain.
 Like seriously I think you have more of a chance to get mugged in NYC then in Cadiz, but I thought that I was going to get shanked because, my friends started cheering and this little Spanish boy turned around and told them to shut up.
-So I chucked them the deuces and rolled out with some of my other friends (who aren’t really soccer fans) to a pub, called Good Music.
+So I chucked them the deuces and rolled out with some of my other friends (who arent really soccer fans) to a pub, called Good Music.

 This was a small, but nice bar, the game was still on, so four of my friends, and I went to sit at a booth in the back.
 I got a Tinto de Verno, which is Spanish for Tint of Summer, which is red wine and lemon Fanta.
 Delish!
-So we’re laughing and talking about our day, and guess what American ends up winning the game.
+So were laughing and talking about our day, and guess what American ends up winning the game.
 All the heads in the bar turn in our direction and I just knew that they were going to kill us for sure.
-But no, they smiled and said: “Viva Estados Unidos”.
+But no, they smiled and said: Viva Estados Unidos.
 I met a Spanish man named Phillipe and he gave me the two-cheek kiss, and assured me that there were no hard feelings.

 Speaking of this two-cheek kiss, I love it!
 You feel like people are genuinely happy to have met you.
-I went to shake everyone’s hand when first introduced, because I’m clearly not accustomed.
+I went to shake everyones hand when first introduced, because Im clearly not accustomed.
 But they just pulled me in and demonstrated how to properly greet.
 The Spanish men are also a class of their own.
-I was approached so many times, and just told very boldly, and NOT disrespectfully that: “Tu es muy guapa,” which translated means “you are very handsome/beautiful.”
-I blushed and said “gracias” which is the one of my five Spanish words.
+I was approached so many times, and just told very boldly, and NOT disrespectfully that: Tu es muy guapa, which translated means you are very handsome/beautiful.
+I blushed and said gracias which is the one of my five Spanish words.
 But those Spaniards really do know how to romance you.

 Moving on, the streets in Spain are literally cobble sidewalks.
-I don’t know how or why they drive down such narrow streets, but the neighborhoods have so much personality, and feel so cozy, once you get past the fear of being hit by a Vespa (the little scooters).
+I dont know how or why they drive down such narrow streets, but the neighborhoods have so much personality, and feel so cozy, once you get past the fear of being hit by a Vespa (the little scooters).

 We went out to the club the first night, and Spaniards definitely know how to party!
-One they don’t go out until around 2am because they don’t eat dinner until 10-11pm.
+One they dont go out until around 2am because they dont eat dinner until 10-11pm.
 They eat breakfast from 8-10am, Lunch 2-4pm; have a Siesta, which is a nap in the middle of the day.
 I must say though I was a little disappointed about the Spanish food.
-I was expecting a lot of seafood and delicious goodness, and it really wasn’t all that great.
+I was expecting a lot of seafood and delicious goodness, and it really wasnt all that great.
 But you win some and you loose some.

-The second day, (I know you’re like “dang!” but I felt the same way, we we’re in port for three days and I felt like I was in Spain for 3 weeks, because I experienced every bit of that 72 hours, from sun up to sun down) we went to Sevilla, which is a two-hour train ride from Cadiz.
+The second day, (I know youre like dang! but I felt the same way, we were in port for three days and I felt like I was in Spain for 3 weeks, because I experienced every bit of that 72 hours, from sun up to sun down) we went to Sevilla, which is a two-hour train ride from Cadiz.
 The scenery on the train was breathtaking, the countryside had fields of sunflowers tilting towards the sun; it was so beautiful.

-Okay so here’s the bad news, when we arrived in Sevilla, we took a taxi to our hostel.
+Okay so heres the bad news, when we arrived in Sevilla, we took a taxi to our hostel.
 In the taxi, I carelessly, dramatically, and sadly, lost my camera!
 I know, I know, I know!
 Why...
 I underwent a mini severe breakdown, called the train station, and stalked every taxi service, with no avail.
 No worries, it just material things.
 My friends took a lot of photos for me and I copied them onto my computer so I guess you live and you learn.

 Sevilla is a beautiful city and a little more metro than Cadiz.
 We went to another Cathedral where Christopher Columbus is buried and the Gardens at this majestic palace.
 The pictures are breathtaking, because the scenery is so indescribable.
 Oh, I saw a peacock.
-It was bright royal blue and its tail was about 3 feet long, I was fearful the whole time though that it was going to attack, because ever since I saw Alfred Hitchcock’s Birds, I realized how vicious pheasants can be.
+It was bright royal blue and its tail was about 3 feet long, I was fearful the whole time though that it was going to attack, because ever since I saw Alfred Hitchcocks Birds, I realized how vicious pheasants can be.

 The final day in Spain, we returned to Cadiz and went to the market.
 I actually witness pure Spanish life.
 Everyone was out shopping at the open markets and tents.
 The merchants sold fresh crabs, watermelon, sterling silver rings, leather wallets, and post cards.
 It was so lively.